carpentries-incubator/data-harvesting-for-agriculture/setup.md

 On Windows, you can skip the 5 Gb download process by copying the DataHarvestingWin folder to the root level of your C drive and running it from  there.
-(Your new path should be C:\DataharvestingWin\(contents here) as opposed to the old path of D:\DataHarvestingWin\
+(Your new path should be C:\DataharvestingWin\ as opposed to the old path of D:\DataHarvestingWin\.)
+Two sets of Start Menu links are provided to distinguish between the
-(contents here).

 ### Launching the programs (Windows)
-Within DataHarvestingWin, the two folders with Start Menu in their names ("R and R Studio Start Menu links" and "QGIS 3.10 Start Menu links") contain shortcuts to run the software.
+Within DataHarvestingWin, the folders with Start Menu in their names contain shortcuts to run the software.

-If these shortcuts don't work for you in R or R Studio, find:

- **DataHarvestingWin/ProgramFiles/RStudio/bin/rstudio.exe
-    (and)
- DataHarvestingWin/ProgramFiles/R/R-3.6.2/R.exe**
+Choose the version that corresponds to the drive you're planning to run it from --
+C: if you copy the folders to your own computer, probably D: if you run from the USB drive.

+If you're running from USB but it wasn't assigned the letter D, find:

+ **DataHarvestingWin/ProgramFiles/RStudio/bin/rstudio.exe**\
+    (and)\
+ **DataHarvestingWin/ProgramFiles/R/R-3.6.2/R.exe**

 and double-click them to run.